JuanRobledo12/karasu/README.md

 ## Usage

 1. Run `main.py` in a Python environment.
 Enter the desired (x, y) coordinate and trajectory type when prompted.
 2. Make sure your ESP8266 board is connected and run `karasu_control.ino` from the Arduino IDE.
+You should upload the Arduino program in the ESP8266 board.
+3. You need to setup an MQTT broker to be able to use this system.
-3. The calculated servo angles will be published to the MQTT network, and the ESP8266 board will subscribe to this data, moving the robotic arm as directed.
+4. The calculated servo angles will be published to the MQTT network, and the ESP8266 board will subscribe to this data, moving the robotic arm as directed.

 ## Dependencies